 A more accurate rendering of the Oklahoma legislation :

-That fact-warping Rachel Maddow.
-By her wording, she clearly conveyed the impression that Oklahoma voted to outlaw installing solar panels on residences and other buildings.
+In Rachel's wording of the matter, she clearly conveyed the impression that Oklahoma voted to outlaw installing solar panels on residences and other buildings.

 Well, I did a web search on 'maddow oklahoma solar panels' and found a site that said she really MISCONSTRUED the law that was passed and that was OK'd by the Oklahoma governor.
 The law allows the utilities to charge a maintenance fee to solar panel owners to help cover the cost of maintaining the electric grid.